n0xa/golang-stuff/README.md

 VirusTotal Tools
 ----------------
 Before using these tools, you must register with VirusTotal, acquire an API key and export it in the VTAPI environment variable, such as in your .bashrc or .zshrc file.
-As of writing, these are all using the VirusTotal v2 API, but I may switch them to the v3 API if I can sort out how to gracefully handle some of the JSON.
 `export VTAPI=dab2_THIS_IS_AN_EXAMPLE_API_KEY_-_CHANGEME_e8e0496bcfce5e91f0000`
 * vthash.go is a command-line tool to gather the list of detections from VirusTotal for a given file or file hash.
 This allows security analysts to quickly size up an unknown file they have run across to see if it's been detected previously without firing up a web browser or uploading it.
 * vtdomain.go is a command-line tool to fetch information about a domain name from VirusTotal.
-Work-In-Progress, only returns cached Whois info, historical IP address resolutions, and known subdomains/host names right now.
-More details are available, and I'll add parsing of those as I iterate.
+Work-In-Progress, using the newer VirusTotal API v3.
+More details are available in the API, and I'll add parsing of those as I iterate.